-- has full control of the pentathletes from the time the Referee turns the pentathletes over to him. - ii) reports a pentathlete to the Referee for delaying the start, for wilfully disobeying an order or for any other misconduct taking place at the start. - iii) has power to decide whether the start is fair, subject only to the control of the

-- Referee.
-Once the start signal has been given the Starter must not change his opinion and must not recall the pentathletes. - iv) must stand on the side of the pool within approximately five (5) meters of the starting end so that the Timekeepers can see and the pentathletes hear the start signal.
+- i) Has full control of the pentathletes from the time the Referee turns the pentathletes over to him. - ii) Reports a pentathlete to the Referee for delaying the start, for wilfully disobeying an order or for any other misconduct taking place at the start. - iii) Has power to decide whether the start is fair, subject only to the control of the Referee.
+Once the start signal has been given the Starter must not change his opinion and must not recall the pentathletes. - iv) Must stand on the side of the pool within approximately five (5) meters of the starting end so that the Timekeepers can see and the pentathletes hear the start signal.

-The Chief Inspector of Turns
+4.2.4 The Chief Inspector of Turns

-- i) ensures that the Inspectors of turns fulfil their duties during the event. - receives their reports if any infringement has occurred and presents the reports to the Referee immediately.
+- i) Ensures that the Inspectors of turns fulfil their duties during the event. - ii) Receives their reports if any infringement has occurred and presents the reports to the Referee immediately.

-4.2.5 The Inspectors of
+4.2.5 The Inspectors of Turns

-- i) shall be assigned for two lanes at the far end of the pool and ensures that the pentathletes comply with the relevant rules for turning. - ii) reports any violation to the Chief Inspector of turns.
+- Shall be assigned for two lanes at the far end of the pool and ensures that the pentathletes comply with the relevant rules for turning. - ii) Reports any violation to the Chief Inspector of turns.